Collaborations & Partnerships

 The partnership began in spring 2018, and we anticipate the onboarding of new candidates fall 2019.
 Integrating the goals of CEEDAR, the program will work to transform clinical preparation in Special Education and General Education, while attending to the ideals of Professional Development School Work and minority teacher recruitment and development.
 Collaborative programming with the New York City Department of Education as a partner and a commitment to evidenced-based quality continuous improvement distinguishes our participation in this national coalition.

-The inaugural class of seven candidates accepted into the Touro Holmes Master’s Program in February 2020 demonstrate high academic performance and a commitment to inclusivity, diversity, equity, advocacy, and leadership (IDEAL).
+The inaugural class of seven candidates accepted into the Touro Holmes Masters' Program in February 2020 demonstrate high academic performance and a commitment to inclusivity, diversity, equity, advocacy, and leadership (IDEAL).
 Learn about the students in each cohort of Holmes Masters' Scholars.